Sai-Kartheek-Reddy/Chat-with-PDFs-using-Gemini-API/README.md

 - **Streamlit**: Facilitates the creation of interactive web applications for easy user interaction.
 - **langchain**: Enables the conversion of text into a specialized code for computational understanding.
 - **FAISS Vector Database**: Used for storing and retrieving vector representations of text chunks, enhancing computational efficiency.
-- Note : Also tried with ChromaDB but FAISS is giving better response compared to ChromaDB.